-It is important to wait for five minutes after the heat pump has activated to ensure it continues to operate and is functioning correctly.
+It is important to wait for five minutes after each heat pump has activated to ensure it continues to operate and is functioning correctly.

-Note: The water heater may not turn on immediately when it is first switched on, if it is switched on within 20 minutes to 2 hours of it having been switched off at the isolating switch, or the heat pump has just completed a heating cycle.
-The water heater will wait until the conditions for start-up are favourable in order to protect the compressor from damage.
+Note: The heat pump may not turn on immediately when it is first switched on, if it is switched on within 20 minutes to 2 hours of it having been switched off at the isolating switch, or the heat pump has just completed a heating cycle.
+The heat pump will wait until the conditions for start-up are favourable in order to protect the compressor from damage.
 This may take up to 20 minutes to 2 hours.
-The auxiliary booster (if installed) will operate instead of the heat pump if the temperature or the flow rate of the cold side is below the set point.
+The auxiliary booster (if installed) will operate instead of the heat pump if the ambient air temperature is less than the ambient sensor set point.

-Explain to a responsible officer the functions and operation of the heat pump water heater.
+Explain to a responsible officer the functions and operation of the heat pumps.
 Upon completion of the installation and commissioning of the water heating system, leave this guide with the responsible officer.